 PROTECTED OBJECTS.
 Due to the execution of Guaranteed Time Observations (GTO) of various instrumental teams, all applicants are kindly requested to check the list of protected objects here (follow the links to the corresponding instrument).
 Protected objects cannot be proposed for observation by other users, unless an instrumental setup different to that of the GTO is required.

 FILLER PROPOSALS: In order to have an efficient queue-scheduled observations scheme for the GTC, it is useful to have a set of “filler” programs that can be executed under adverse observing conditions (bad seeing, poor sky transmission, etc.).
-Filler proposals must request common-user instruments (OSIRIS, EMIR, MEGARA) with simple instrumental configurations (filler proposals should not request OSIRIS MOS or tunable filter observations) and must contain targets spanning a wide range in right ascension (RA).
+Filler proposals can request common-user instruments (OSIRIS, EMIR, MEGARA) with simple instrumental configurations (filler proposals should not request OSIRIS MOS or tunable filter observations).
+Also the visiting instrument HORuS can be required for filler programs.
+These programs must contain targets spanning a wide range in right ascension (RA).
 Filler proposals will only be executed if the observing conditions do not permit observations of proposals in A-, B-, or C-bands.
 Proposers may request filler status for their program, and during the proposal selection process CAT will evaluate their suitability for this category.
 Such proposals can request a large number of observing hours.
 In order to be considered as filler proposals they must fulfil the following requirements:

 - Their observing requirements should be very relaxed, i.e. little or no restrictions on seeing or cloud coverage.

-- The chosen observing mode should be a frequently used mode (MOS observations are not accepted for filler programs).
+- The chosen observing mode should be a frequently used mode (OSIRIS MOS observations are not accepted for filler programs).